 Have the student sort coping strategies based on preference (Yes, No, Maybe) or effectiveness.

-Create a personal deck of coping strategies that the student can keep on a keyring.
+Create a personal deck of coping strategies the student can keep on a keyring.

 5. Match Coping Skills to Situations

-For example, some times I need to take a minute by myself to calm down.
-Other times, I need to take some deep breaths or think of a warm beach day.
+For example, sometimes, I need to take a minute by myself to calm down.
+Other times, I need to take deep breaths or think of a warm beach day.

 Possible Activities

 Use the feelings thermometer.
-You have mapped a range of emotions, situations where they happen.
-Now add in coping skills you could use at each point.
+You have mapped a range of emotions and situations where they happen.
+Now, add in coping skills you could use at each point.

-Provide the student with practice situations and have them select a coping strategy they think would work best.
+Provide the students with practice situations and have them select a coping strategy they think would work best.

 Play a matching game.

-Provide the student with example of a situation where someone used a poorly matched coping strategy.
+Provide the student with an example of someone using a poorly matched coping strategy.
 Reflect on why that coping strategy was ineffective for the situation.

 6. Build A Plan

-So your students now know their feelings, situations that are challenging for them, their preferred coping skills, and when to use which coping skill.
+So your students now know their feelings, challenging situations, their preferred coping skills, and when to use which coping skill.

-Now they need to build a plan for how they are going to use their coping skills.
-It can be helpful to write out a plan like a contract for students in upper elementary.
-For younger elementary, social narratives can be particularly useful.
+Now, they need to plan how they will use their coping skills.
+Writing out a plan like a contract for students in upper elementary can be helpful.
+For younger elementary, social narratives can be beneficial.
 I have also found power cards to work well for most of elementary.